lucasjoliveau/doc/es/developer/tutorials/website.md

 ## Administration and ERP integration

-### A brief and incomplete introduction to the Odoo administration
+### A brief and incomplete introduction to the Konvergo ERP administration

-The Odoo administration was briefly seen during the website support section.
+The Konvergo ERP administration was briefly seen during the website support section.
-We can go back to it using Administrator ‣ Administrator in the menu (or Sign In if you’re signed out).
+We can go back to it using Administrator ‣ Administrator in the menu (or **Sign In** if you’re signed out).

-The conceptual structure of the Odoo backend is simple:
+The conceptual structure of the Konvergo ERP backend is simple:

   1. first are menus, a tree (menus can have sub-menus) of records.
 Menus without children map to…

   2. actions.
-Actions have various types: links, reports, code which Odoo should execute or data display.
-Data display actions are called _window actions_ , and tell Odoo to display a given _model_ according to a set of views…
+Actions have various types: links, reports, code which Konvergo ERP should execute or data display.
+Data display actions are called _window actions_ , and tell Konvergo ERP to display a given _model_ according to a set of views…

   3. a view has a type, a broad category to which it corresponds (a list, a graph, a calendar) and an _architecture_ which customises the way the model is displayed inside the view.

-### Editing in the Odoo administration
+### Editing in the Konvergo ERP administration

-By default, an Odoo model is essentially invisible to a user.
+By default, an Konvergo ERP model is essentially invisible to a user.
 To make it visible it must be available through an action, which itself needs to be reachable, generally through a menu.